Undergraduate Program

 Read the fact sheet on the Animal Science degree program.

-Students pursuing a Bachelor of Science in Animal Sciences degree can choose one of the following three Study Options:
+Students pursuing a Bachelor of Science in Animal Sciences complete either the Pre-professional option or the Animal Enterprises and Production option.

 All Animal Science undergraduate students must fulfill the academic enrichment requirement prior to graduation